How to Apply

 Instructions for students who will enter the ninth grade:

-- Complete the MSDA application on TADS (available soon)
+- Complete the MSDA application on TADS.
+Application Fee is non-refundable.

 - Register for and take COOP Exam as administered by the Newark Archdiocese and Paterson Diocese.